openedx/credentials/docs/verifiable_credentials/components.rst

 Status List API
 ---------------

-There are a plenty of reasons verifiable credential may be already invalid, inactive or disposed:
+There are plenty of reasons verifiable credential may be already invalid, inactive or disposed:

 - revocation
 - implicit expiration